sionic-ai/flasma/README.md

 ### ANN method has the following problems.

-- It requires an initial build time for the vectors to be computed for similarity.
+- **It requires an initial build time for the vectors to be computed for similarity.**
-- When extracting the top k similarities, the approximation performance decreases for values of k above a certain level.
+- **When extracting the top k similarities, the approximation performance decreases for values of k above a certain level.**
-- Approximation performance decreases significantly as the dimensionality of the vector increases, i.e., if it is more than 100 to 256 dimensions when using an ANN, proper dimensionality reduction is required.**
+- **Approximation performance decreases significantly as the dimensionality of the vector increases, i.e., if it is more than 100 to 256 dimensions when using an ANN, proper dimensionality reduction is required.**
 - **When the number of digits in the vector is less than 100,000, ANNs do not have a significant computational performance gain due to their structure.**
 - **This means that if you are dealing with relatively high dimensional vectors and need a large top k, or if there are not enough target vectors, ANNs will be less useful.**

 ### In this project, we address the problem as follows.

-- **The target vectors are fixed in constant memory on the GPU by dynamically generating a model graph.
+- **The target vectors are fixed in constant memory on the GPU by dynamically generating a model graph.**
-- The inner operations, represented by metric operations, are dynamically batched with tensor operations in the Tensorflow Graph to process many at once.
+- **The inner operations, represented by metric operations, are dynamically batched with tensor operations in the Tensorflow Graph to process many at once.**
-- Pre-processes and stores and loads L2norm and Transpose operations in advance to avoid unnecessary runtime operations.
+- **Pre-processes and stores and loads L2norm and Transpose operations in advance to avoid unnecessary runtime operations.**
-- **Implement Dynamic Batch through akka-http, akka-stream, and asynchronous processing of Akka Http to process hundreds to thousands of requests simultaneously.
+- **Implement Dynamic Batch through akka-http, akka-stream, and asynchronous processing of Akka Http to process hundreds to thousands of requests simultaneously.**

 ### Achieve the following performance and advantages over traditional best practices and SOTA.

-- **Gain approximately 55 to 65% request per second (RPS) without sacrificing recall compared to SOTA (ScaNN, 0.9876) for http://ann-benchmarks.com.** **Gain approximately 55 to 65% RPS compared to SOTA (ScaNN, 0.9876) for http://ann-benchmarks.com.
+- **Gain approximately 55 to 65% request per second (RPS) without sacrificing recall compared to SOTA (ScaNN, 0.9876) for http://ann-benchmarks.com.**
 - **Loads in less than 2 seconds versus SOTA (ScaNN, 182 seconds) on the glove-100-angular benchmark dataset and spins up servers in less than 5 seconds when deployed.**
 - **For a 100,000-level vector, we get between 4000 and 260 requests per second (RPS) for 100 to 2048 dimensions.**
-- Target vectors can be loaded as npy files via python's numpy format.
+- **Target vectors can be loaded as npy files via python's numpy format.**
-- It uses the tensorflow runtime which is built for multiple environments, so it can be easily used on linux, windows, mac, etc.
+- **It uses the tensorflow runtime which is built for multiple environments, so it can be easily used on linux, windows, mac, etc.**
 - **We recommend using examples in relatively small production environments to consider throughput, latency, and to simplify the deployment pipeline without reducing recall.**

 ### Caveats.
-- **Comparison with ann-benchmarks is a lossless calculation with a Recall of 1 and measured with end2end of the REST API, not batch library calls.** **Comparison with ann-benchmarks is a lossless calculation with a Recall of 1.
+- **Comparison with ann-benchmarks is a lossless calculation with a Recall of 1 and measured with end2end of the REST API, not batch library calls.**
-- Comparisons to ann-benchmarks are not a fair comparison. ann-benchmarks were measured on a CPU r5.4xlarge on AWS, which is a very different environment than the GPU in the current example.**
+- **Comparisons to ann-benchmarks are not a fair comparison. ann-benchmarks were measured on a CPU r5.4xlarge on AWS, which is a very different environment than the GPU in the current example.**
-- Numerical errors may be caused by implicit GEMM algorithm changes due to the behavior of cublas' MatmulAlgoGetHeuristic in dynamic batch situations.
+- **Numerical errors may be caused by implicit GEMM algorithm changes due to the behavior of cublas' MatmulAlgoGetHeuristic in dynamic batch situations.**
 - **The maximum available Dynamic Batch size depends on the specifications of the GPU memory.
-In general, giving it as large a value as your memory allows will result in higher RPS performance.
+In general, giving it as large a value as your memory allows will result in higher RPS performance.**

 ## Default Configuration
-- Minimal code**, **Minimal dependencies**.
+- **Minimal code**, **Minimal dependencies**.
 - Use **Tensorflow-java-gpu** as the Serving Runtime
 - Configure the REST API via **AKKA-HTTP**.
 - Implementing dynamic batching via **akka-stream**.